Hamiltonian Lie algebroids

 It is easy to see that, if a group $G$ acts on a set $M$, and that $H$ is a normal subgroup of $G$, then the action descends to an action of $G/H$ on $M/H$.
 We show that, even if $H$ is not normal, if it acts freely on $M$, then the action groupoid $G\times M$ still descends to a groupoid over $M/H$ (which is the action groupoid $G/H \times M/H$ when $H$ is normal).
 This result holds for Lie groupoids\footnote{The corresponding result for Lie algebroids was obtained by Lu \cite{Lu:2008}.
-See Sec.~\ref{sec:related} for further discussion.} when the action is free and proper.
+See Section \ref{sec:related} for further discussion.} when the action is free and proper.
 In any case, the reduced groupoid is Morita equivalent to the original one.
-The example of interest for the Einstein equations is that where $G$ is the group of diffeomorphisms of a space time $S$, $\Sigma$ is a distinguished hypersurface in $S$, $M$ is the space of Lorentz metrics on $S$ for which $\Sigma$ is spacelike, and $H$ is the subgroup leaving $\Sigma$ pointwise fixed; we will study it at length in \cite{BlohmannWeinstein:GRHamLA}.
+The example of interest for the Einstein equations is that where $G$ is the group of diffeomorphisms of a space time $S$, $\Sigma$ is a distinguished hypersurface in $S$, $M$ is the space of Lorentz metrics on $S$ for which $\Sigma$ is spacelike, and $H$ is the subgroup leaving $\Sigma$ pointwise fixed; we give more details in Example \ref{ex:grel}.
 Then, in Sec. \ref{sec:HamHReduced}, we discuss the reduction of hamiltonian structures from action groupoids to their reductions.